eas342/IRAC_photometry/README.md

 - ### From Terminal/Command line
   - #### Calling sequence
     The pipeline can be called from the terminal like any other python file: `python AOR_Pipeline.py`.
 Once it's called, it will print the list of input parameters with examples.
 Parameters need to be separated by a semi-colon (;) and no additional spaces or characters can be used.
-Here is what it looks like when the pipeline is called from terminal:
   - #### Input Parameters
   - #### Output Parameters